Retinol for beginners: how to start without wrecking your skin

 What retinoic acid does at the cellular level:

-- Accelerates cell turnover.
-Dead skin cells shed faster.
-New cells reach the surface sooner.
-The result: smoother texture, fewer clogged pores, more even tone.
+- Accelerates cell turnover for smoother texture, fewer clogged pores and a more even tone.

 - Stimulates collagen synthesis.
-Collagen production declines roughly 1% per year after age 25.
-Retinol partially reverses that decline.
 A 2015 study in the Journal of Cosmetic Dermatology showed measurable collagen increase after 12 weeks of 0.1% retinol.

-- Inhibits melanin transfer.
-This is why retinol fades dark spots and post-inflammatory hyperpigmentation.
+- Inhibits melanin transfer, fading dark spots and post-inflammatory hyperpigmentation.
 It does not bleach the skin.
-It slows the overproduction of pigment.

 The retinol strength ladder: where to start